zaleksf/pythonocc-generator/Documentation.md

 * huge: (almost) all OCE features can be used.
 Thousands of classes/methods are available

 * very close to the OCE API itself: all transformations that come with the wrapper are only the ones necessary to get a compileable/usable python package.
 No other class/method naming transformation is made.
 No higher level API is provided through the generation process.
 The result is a "raw" OCE access through python.
 Class names may seem ugly, for instance 'BRepPrimAPI_MakeBox', 'TopTools_MapIteratorOfMapOfShape' etc., the same for method names.
 Moreover, class/method naming does not follow python convention or PEP8 specification.
 Despite all these arguments, the decision was taken to remain as close as possible to the original library semantics to: easily port C++ OCE code to pythonocc, benefit from the original OCC documentation.

-So the deal is just: provide you with an access to the OCE world using python.
+So the deal is just this: to provide you with an access to the OCE world using python.
 Nothing more.

 # 2. How does it work